CORIU/Milestone/README.md

    return position
 #print(player_choice(test_board))

-#Write a function that asks the player if they want to play again and returns a boolean
-# True if they do want to play again.
 def replay():
    choice = input("Do you want to play again?Enter Yes or No") return choice == "Yes"